 When I worked in downtown Dallas during the 1970s and '80s, the 2001 Club topped the 40-story Bryan Tower office building.
 It was a great restaurant with a terrific bar, and it was there that I first tasted Strawberries Romanoff.
 I do not know the origin of this recipe, but I suspect it goes back a long way.
 It is a simple, elegant dessert, and it depends largely on the quality of the strawberries, so be sure to use the prettiest, ripest small to medium-sized berries you can find.
 We serve it here in coupe champagne glasses, but it will taste just as good in a coffee mug.

 - Stir in the sour cream, and fold and stir briskly until ingredients are thoroughly mixed.

-When ready to serve, divide the strawberries between 4 chilled glasses or dessert bowls.
+- When ready to serve, divide the strawberries between 4 chilled glasses or dessert bowls.

 - Spoon an equal amount of the sauce over the strawberries in each glass.

 - Top with a perfect strawberry and mint leaves, if desired.

 Note: These can be assembled and refrigerated for up to an hour before serving.

 Ready in: 3 Hrs